sinaptia/solid_telemetry/README.md

 class RandomMetric < SolidTelemetry::Metrics::Base
-  name "random" # self-explanatory description "A random metric for demonstration purposes" # self-explanatory unit "things" # optional, used by opentelemetry internally, doesn't have a specific use instrument_kind :gauge # optional, what kind of instrument are we using to measure. don't define it if you are looking data elsewhere
+  name "random" # self-explanatory description "A random metric for demonstration purposes" # self-explanatory unit "things" # Optional.
+Used by OpenTelemetry internally, doesn't have a specific use. instrument_kind :gauge # Optional.
+What kind of instrument are we using to measure.
+Don't define it if you are looking data elsewhere.

-  # this method will be called periodically. don't define it if you are planning to look data elsewhere
+  # Optional.
+Only define it if you set instrument kind.
+This means that metrics will be measured periodically.
+  # If defined, SolidTelemetry will store this value as a SolidTelemetry::Metric.
   def measure
     rand 100
+  end

+  # Optional.
+Only define it if you don't set an instrument kind and want to measure data elsewhere.
+  def self.metric_data(host, time_range, resolution)
+    # ...
   end
 end
 ```